kimmobrunfeldt/bittivaihto-web/API.md

     name: Name of seller.
     email: Mail address of seller.
-    account: Bank account of seller.
+    bank_account: Bank account of seller.
     currency: The currency wanted to sell.
 Allowed values: btc
-    amount: Amount of currency wanted to sell.
+    sell_amount: Amount of currency wanted to sell.
 Set as a string, e.g. "1.1"
-    min_price: Optional.
+    minimum_price: Optional.
 Minimum price in euros for the currency to be sold.
-    expiration_time: Mandatory if `min_price` is set.
+    maximum_time: Mandatory if `minimum_price` is set.
 If the buy order isn't filled in this time, money will be returned to `return_address`.
 Value is in seconds.
-    return_address: Mandatory if `min_price` is set.
-Money will be returned to this address if order isn't filled in `expiration_time`.
+    return_address: Mandatory if `minimum_price` is set.
+Money will be returned to this address if order isn't filled in `maximum_time`.

 Example